 Posted: June 27, 2014

 The Traveling Quilting Bee is open to participants age 5 and up, whether they are beginners or long-time enthusiasts.
 Instruction and assistance will be available at all sessions.
 The quilters need not attend all the sessions, and finished pieces can be made from 3-block, 4-block, 6-block, or 12-block combinations.
 The kits are $5 each and include not only the pre-cut pieces, but also background information on the designs.
-The Spurlock will have two block designs available.
+The Spurlock has two block designs available.
 Both are adinkra patterns used by the Akan people of Ghana and Cote d'Ivoire for the decoration of cloth.

 The idea of the Traveling Quilting Bee began with Lesley Deem of the U of I Pollinatarium, the University of Illinois’s science center that celebrates pollinators like bees.
 The connection between honeybees and quilting bees is a natural for this quilter: "This is the perfect opportunity," Lesley says, "for people to meet each other, learn more about a wonderful craft, and explore some of the gems of the county."